 On engine designs that have two camshafts (DOHC), one shaft actuates the intake valves and the other shaft actuates the exhaust valves.
 To ensure maximum fill, the cam stroke of the intake camshaft is typically greater than the stroke of the outlet camshaft.

-Where camshafts are bottom-mounted, the tappets and valve push rods transfer the stroke of the camshaft to the rocker arms.
+In bottom-mounted camshafts, the tappets and valve push rods transfer the stroke of the camshaft to the rocker arms.

 Three cams for PLD fuel injection systems: